 Instructions for event organisers

-An event organiser must contact a WADA accredited laboratory concerning the doping control sample analysis (in Finland: Yhtyneet Medix Laboratoriot Oy).
-FINADA will charge the costs of testing to the event organiser or the international sports federation.
+An event organiser must contact a WADA accredited laboratory concerning the doping control sample analysis.
+FINCIS will charge the costs of testing to the event organiser or the international sports federation.
 The laboratory, in turn, will charge the costs of the analysis.
 The event organiser is responsible for arranging in-competition testing under the rules governing doping control.
 The organisers are advised to prepare for doping control in advance.
 Typically, doping control takes place as follows:

 - A doping control team arrives at the venue either before the competition or during it, depending on the nature of the event and sport.

-- Members of the team must always present a valid authorisation granted by FINADA, such as FINADA'S photo ID issued to Doping Control Officers, Assistants and Chaperones.
+- Members of the team must always present a valid authorisation granted by FINCIS, such as FINCIS'S photo ID issued to Doping Control Officers, Assistants and Chaperones.

 - The following matters have to be addressed for the DCO to conduct the tests appropriately: